zopefoundation/zope.interface/docs/verify.rst

    >>> Foo.x = Foo.y = 42
    >>> verify_foo()
-   The object <Foo...> has failed to implement interface ...IFoo: Does not declaratively implement the interface.
+   The object <...Foo...> has failed to implement interface ...IFoo: Does not declaratively implement the interface.

 If we want to only check the structure of the object, without examining its declarations, we can use the ``tentative`` argument.